 Step 3: Configure push settings

-icon in the lower-left corner to open the settings panel, switch to the Destination Management tab, and click Create Destination.
+icon in the lower-left corner of the Service Development page to open the settings panel.
+Switch to the Destination Management tab, and click Create Destination to create a destination.
+Supported channel types include DingTalk, Lark, WeCom, Teams, and Email.

-To get a Lark bot webhook URL, see Configure a Lark Webhook trigger.
+For how to obtain a Lark bot Webhook, see Configure a Lark Webhook trigger.

 Create an email destination